MicrosoftDocs/win32/desktop-src/hidpi/high-dpi-desktop-application-development-on-windows.md

-It is also a good idea to search for “magic numbers”, which are hard-coded sizes that assume a constant DPI, and replace these with code that handles DPI scaling.
+It is also a good idea to search for  magic numbers , which are hard-coded sizes that assume a constant DPI, and replace these with code that handles DPI scaling.
 Below is an example that incorporates all of these suggestions:

 ### Example: